Skip to content

 Section titled “API Gateway (Kong, Envoy, Traefik, AWS API Gateway)”

-The most common pattern: the API gateway validates the IDToken JWT on every request and enforces access policies before traffic reaches your backend.
+The most common pattern: the API gateway validates the IDToken Seal JWT on every request and enforces access policies before traffic reaches your backend.

 Browser+ JWTrequestAPI Gateway1.
 Verify JWT (JWKS)2.
 Check claims/roles3.
-Enforce policyallowedYour Backendbusiness logicIDToken ServerGET /jwksfetch public keys (cached)
+Enforce policyallowedYour Backendbusiness logicIDToken Seal ServerGET /jwksfetch public keys (cached)

 2. On each request, it verifies the JWT signature and expiry